-Firmly situated in the heart of historic downtown Jackson, MI, Grand River Marketplace is home to Grand River Brewery, Winery, Distillery and Restaurant with a... » More Information
+Firmly situated in the heart of historic Downtown Jackson, Michigan, Grand River Marketplace is home to Grand River Brewery, Winery, Distillery and Restaurant with a fun,... » More Information

-Firmly situated in the heart of historic downtown Jackson, MI, Grand River Marketplace is home to Grand River Brewery, Winery, Distillery and Restaurant with a fun, industrial, eclectic atmosphere, with a nod to the steampunk genre.
+Firmly situated in the heart of historic Downtown Jackson, Michigan, Grand River Marketplace is home to Grand River Brewery, Winery, Distillery and Restaurant with a fun, industrial, eclectic atmosphere, with a nod to the steampunk genre.

 Be sure to check out the steampunk clock made by artist and winner of 2015 GSN's 'Steampunk'd' show, Steampunk Eddie.